-The Company is recognized as a leading operator of hotel and resort communities in Canada and the USA.
+The Company is recognized as a leading operator of hotel and resort communities in Canada and USA.
 Over the past six years, the Company has focused on hotels and resorts management and the development of residential and retail centers within its hotel and resort communities.
-Currently, the Company's assets are concentrated in southern Ontario and Cleveland, Ohio, except for a ski resort in the State of California that the Company acquired on
+Currently, the Company's assets are concentrated in southern

+Ontario and Cleveland, Ohio, except for a ski resort in the State of California.
+For additional information see Business Highlights below.